Glossary

 C

 Catalog.
-A pointer to your data — to a Glue catalog, an Iceberg REST endpoint, Unity, OneLake, etc. The catalog's job is to tell LakeSail how to discover and read tables; it never copies data.
+A pointer to your data, such as a Glue catalog, an Iceberg REST endpoint, Unity, or OneLake.
+The catalog tells LakeSail how to discover and read tables; it does not copy data.
 See Connect a catalog.

 Catalog (provisioned).
 A catalog service LakeSail provisions inside your cloud account, vs. one you configure pointing at an existing service.